top of page

 Johnny Oduya – the breathwork and sports performance specialist who took the term breathwork to Sweden

 Next up on stage was Johnny, former professional hockey player and two time winner of the Stanley Cup.
 He found breathwork during a sabbatical year after retiring from his hockey career, and it came to be a game changer not only for him but in time also for a growing number of people, in Sweden and worldwide.
-He founded Scandinavia's first center and community for breathwork, hale center, to make ancestral breathing techniques as accessible as possible for everyone.
-Regardless of age or background, to improve health and well-being of individuals, to upgrade public health and hopefully one day offloading the Swedish health care system too.
+He founded Scandinavia's first center and community for breathwork, hale center, (which I've been a of building since 2019) to make ancestral breathing techniques as accessible as possible for everyone.
+Regardless of age or background, to improve health and well-being of individuals, and as an effort to upgrade public health and hopefully one day offloading the Swedish health care system too.
 This is something I personally think is just bound to happen once breathwork finds its way into society – sooner or later it will explode in popularity, for the greater good of all.

 At the summit, Johnny talked about his love for working out, guided us into stillness with a gentle breath hold exercise and held a very nice lecture on how you can use breathwork techniques to improve your sports performance (and thereby gain a competitive advantage).
-He described how he does what he does because it was a missing piece back in the days when he was a competing athlete.
-At the summit, he encouraged all those curious in exploring (especially those interested in combining sports performance and breath) to bring playfulness into your breath control exercises.
+He shared that he does what he does because it was a missing piece back in the days when he was a competing athlete.
+At the summit, he encouraged all those curious in exploring (especially those interested in combining sports performance and breathwork) to bring playfulness into your breath control exercises.

 He also talked about how he investigates patterns and behaviors in his work with athletic clients, described and demonstrated a few breathing techniques that he often uses in his work as a breath coach, and pressed the importance of having a mindful approach – to tune in with yourself and notice what happens in your body when you are exploring your breath.